maljure/splunk_projects/DNS_Analysis/Analysis.md

 ## Lessons Learned

 - **Field extraction is the real work.** Raw logs are useless until parsed.
 Understanding the Zeek schema and Splunk's `props.conf`/`transforms.conf` model was the largest time investment and the most transferable skill.
-- **Set the time range.** Sample datasets have historical timestamps; the default "Last 24 hours" returns zero results and looks like a failed ingest.
+It was very important to understanding the logs more and getting to the real meat of the lab.
 - **Hunt for characteristics, not signatures.** Searching for known-bad domains only finds what is already blocked.
 Searching for *structural properties* — label length, entropy, lookup breadth — finds things no blocklist has yet.
 - **Corroborate before concluding.** The recon finding is credible because two independent methods pointed at the same hosts.
 - **Document the false positives.** They demonstrate judgment more clearly than the true positives do.